ladybunne/tristitia/README.md

 I have no plans to allow Tristitia to serve other servers at this time.
 That may change in the future.

----

 ## Credits

 Thanks to **Liam Galt** for getting me started on this project, and for providing solid tech advice.
 The project probably wouldn't have happened without him.

-Thanks to **Valla Von** for helping me debug the fresh hell that is JavaScript object manipulations and persistence.
+Thanks to **Valla Vonn** for helping me debug the fresh hell that is JavaScript object manipulations and persistence.

 Thanks to the following **beta testers**, for hopping in Discord and testing my jank in realtime:

-- Artemis
 - Crescendo
 - Licia
 - Maya